Affine Grassmannians and the geometric Satake in mixed characteristic: The geometric Satake

-Now, we prove Lemma \ref{involution action}, assuming this Lemma.
-In \cite[3.4, 6.4]{LY}, it is shown that equal characteristic analogue of Lemma \ref{involution action} implies equal characteristic analogue of Lemma \ref{local involution}.
+Now, we prove Lemma \ref{involution action}, assuming Lemma \ref{local involution}.
+In \cite[3.4, 6.4]{LY}, it was shown that the equal characteristic analogue of Lemma \ref{involution action} implies the equal characteristic analogue of Lemma \ref{local involution}.
 But their argument can be reversed.
-We sketch it here and refer to \emph{loc. cit.} for details (again, their set-up is different).
+We sketch it here and refer to \emph{loc. cit.} for details (but note that their set-up is different).
 We extend the partial order $``\leq"$ on $\xcoch^+$ to a total order, still denoted by $\leq$.
 We consider the stratification of $\Gr_{\leq \mu}$ given by $\{\Gr_\la,\la\leq\mu\}$.
 Let $\Gr_{<\la}=\sqcup_{\la'<\la} \Gr_{\la'}$ and let $i_{<\la}$ and $i_{\leq \la}$ denote the corresponding closed embeddings from $\Gr_{<\la}$ and $\Gr_{\leq \la}$ to $\Gr_{\leq \mu}$.
-Then there is the long exact sequence of cohomology
+Then there is a long exact sequence of cohomology